asakura89/Personal-Notes/AI Tools/AI Tools — Bing Prompt.md

 Hi Bing, please convert this writing to be an essay with sections and points and key take aways.
 Here it is:
 _<ins>\[insert the text here\]</ins>_

+Ini versi alternatifnya:
+Please convert this writing to paragraph with sections with at least 500 words each.
+Rephrase using simple words: _<ins>\[insert the text here\]</ins>_

 ## Biar Bing mau roleplay 😄